(This post may contain affiliate links. Please read our disclosure policy for more information.)

 6. Stare at a Massive Field of Sunflowers

-Just a short drive from Denver International Airport is a magnificent field of sunflowers on privately owned land.
+A short drive from Denver International Airport is a magnificent field of sunflowers on privately owned land.
 While it’s said the owners don’t mind visitors stopping by, they ask that no one enters the property or touches the flowers, which are at their peak in late spring / early summer.
-Click here for more information on where to find the flowers.
+Find more information on where to find the flowers here.

 Adams County CO

 Anyone’s list of the best things to do in Colorado will include the Garden of the Gods because there’s no doubt it’s worth a stop.
 Stroll through wide, paved paths as you look in awe at the massive red rocks emerging from the earth.
-Spend the day hiking nearby trails, climbing rocks, and learning about the history of the park.
+Spend the day hiking nearby trails, climbing rocks, and learning about the park’s history.

 1805 N 30th St, Colorado Springs